akothen/Hydride/README.md

 Now you are ready to use Hydride!

 ## Targets Supported

+Hydride, as a vectorizaer supports the following instruction sets:

 - x86 (SSE, SSE2, AVX, AVX2, AVX512 (includes VNNI), MMX, FMA)
 - Hexagon (HVX)
 - AArch64 (Neon)